A Writer with an Insatiable Passion for Kanji!

-Friend Joy o' Kanji on Facebook and follow us on Twitter!
+Like Joy o' Kanji on Facebook and follow us on Twitter!
+Also like Kanji Kaimono on Facebook and follow us on Twitter!

 Eve's 2009 book, Crazy for Kanji: A Student's Guide to the Wonderful World of Japanese Characters, is available for purchase on Amazon.
 You'll find lots of information about the book here, including press.